 Have bad posture?
 Try this.

 Good posture can be key to reducing injuries, pain and potential surgery in the future.
-It even can go as far to affect issues with breathing, digesting and balance.
+It even can go as far as affecting breathing, digesting and balancing.

 You should be aware of two types of posture.
 Dynamic focuses on when you are moving and static for when you are not, like when you’re sleeping or sitting.
 Maintaining your body’s three natural spine curves is essential to back pain prevention from your neck to your lower back.